 If you think you are not liable for these additional charges, attach a statement to your return explaining any delay in filing, payment, or both (section 1085).

-Note: You may compute your penalty and interest by accessing our Web site and clicking on Online Tax Center, or you may call and we will compute the interest and penalty for you (see Need help?).
+Note: You may compute your penalty and interest by accessing our Web site, or you may call and we will compute the interest and penalty for you (see Need help?).

 Overpayments and credits